xBerry Services Robotics development and engineering

 Robotics is a field of technology that deals with the design, construction, operation, and application of robots — programmable platforms capable of carrying out a complex series of actions automatically.
 This domain involves mechanical engineering, but also incorporates computer science and electrical engineering for the programming, control, and automation aspects.

-From the business point of view, the most prominent benefit of multiplatform software is the ability to reuse the codebase again and again.
-That means no more hiring new developers to create code for various operating systems but using a single codebase for multiple platforms repeatedly.
+From a business point of view, the most prominent benefit of multiplatform software is the ability to reuse the codebase repeatedly.
+This means no more hiring new developers to create code for various operating systems but using a single foundation for multiple platforms, reducing time and costs.

 Process